leaf-node/SpaceDolphin/README.md

 ### Build Instructions:

-**SDL**, **SDL\_gfx** and **cmake** need to be installed to build and run this game.
-The following command will install these packages for you in an apt-based packaging system, used by many distros of [GNU/Linux](http://www.gnu.org/):
-(Pacakge names may be different in newer/older systems.)
+**SDL**, **SDL\_gfx**, **curl**, and **cmake** need to be installed to build and run this game.
+The following command will install these packages for you in an apt-based packaging system, used by many distros of [GNU/Linux](http://www.gnu.org/): (Pacakge names may be different in newer/older systems.)

-    sudo apt-get install build-essential cmake libsdl1.2debian libsdl1.2-dev libsdl-gfx1.2-4 libsdl-gfx1.2-dev
+    sudo apt-get install build-essential curl cmake libsdl1.2debian libsdl1.2-dev libsdl-gfx1.2-4 libsdl-gfx1.2-dev

 To build the game, run: